 Assignments made for the fall semester are good for the academic year (fall and spring).
 Residents can make a change in their housing assignment at mid-year.

-Residents are encouraged to form their own living group and apply as a group for a house.
-Residents can apply as singles or pairs (2 people) etc. If a group applies that matches the available space within the house and members of the group all meet or exceed the criteria, that group would be given more consideration to occupy the house than a small group.
-In cases where a group does not meet the capacity of a house but are going to be given a house, the Residence Life Office will assign others who have applied to the open space.
+Residents are encouraged to form their living group and apply as a group for a house.
+Residents can apply as singles or pairs (2 people) etc. If a group matches the available space within the house and members of the group all meet or exceed the criteria, that group would be given more consideration to occupy the house than a small group.
+In cases where a group does not meet the capacity of a house but is going to be given a house, the Residence Life Office will assign others who have applied to the open space.

-Current residents are allowed to pull in their preferred roommate(s) when a vacancy occurs but that person must meet the criteria.
+Current residents are allowed to request a preferred roommate(s) when a vacancy occurs but that person must meet the criteria.
 The requested roommate needs to be someone who is accepted by all of the residents of the house and verification of this will be required.
 The new roommate must complete a Campus House Application and must meet the eligibility requirements as stated.
-The Residence Life Office can turn down the occupants requested roommate if that person does not meet the eligibility criteria.
+The Residence Life Office can turn down the occupant's requested roommate if that person does not meet the eligibility criteria.

-House residents are expected to either pull in or accept new roommates in order to maximize the use of bed space within the house.
+House residents are expected to either pull in or accept new roommates to maximize the use of bed space within the house.

 Standard Items & Services Provided

 - Utilities such as electricity and water.

 - Internet and cable.
 No phone service is provided.
 The wifi password is on the router in the living room next to the TV stand.

 - A twin-size bed and twin-size mattress per student.
 All other furnishings must be supplied by residents.